 Extraordinary must be a part of our lives from time to time.
 Gold panning in British Columbia (Canada), how does that sound?

 You are thinking why on earth?
 Explanation.
 Like in older days, people still find gold.
 Why British Columbia?
-Four reasons:
+Three reasons:

 So, next time when you plan to visit the Beautiful British Columbia (as it says on car license plates), remember to quickly review this article.